 Gifts which are intended for the Council as a corporate body or for a particular service area may be accepted, but not for personal use.
-Such gifts must be forwarded to the Personal Assistant to the Chief Executive.
+Such gifts must be recorded in the Register and forwarded to the Personal Assistant to the Chief Executive.